|Nutritional Guidelines (per serving)|

 Heat a wok or deep heavy skillet on high and add 1 tablespoon canola oil.
-When the oil shimmers, add the garlic, ginger and green onion, and stir-fry for about 1 minute or until fragrant and just starting to brown.
+When the oil shimmers, add the garlic, ginger, and green onion, then stir-fry for about 1 minute or until fragrant and just starting to brown.

 Remove the aromatics with a slotted spoon.

 Add the chicken and stir-fry, stirring frequently, until the chicken changes color, about 3 to 4 minutes.

 Remove the chicken from the wok and discard the unused marinade.

 Add the remaining oil, return the garlic, ginger, and green onion to the wok, and stir-fry the mushrooms and bamboo shoots or baby corn for 1 minute.

 Make a well in the middle and add the sauce, giving it a quick re-stir before combining it with the chicken and vegetables.